Scripts allow authors to add interactivity to their documents.

 The pending parsing-blocking script of a

-is used by the Document
+Document is used by the Document's

 parser(s).

-element that blocks a
+If a script element that blocks a

-parser gets moved to another Document
+parser gets moved to another Document before it would

 normally have stopped blocking that parser, it nonetheless continues